JamesCrawley/web-dev-content/speaker-notes.md

 - This will take a bit of time, so please ask any of us for a hand :)

 ## Introduction to JavaScript
-JavaScript makes the web interactive.
+JavaScript is a scripting language that allows you to add interactivity to a website.
 It's _not_ java!
-We'll teach the basics of the programming language, but there's lots more to be done independently
+> We'll teach the basics of the programming language, but there's lots more to be done independently

 ### Expressions
   - Expressions are one of the fundamental principles behind JavaScript logic, essentially it is a bunch of *values* and *operators*, that result in a return value, here are a few examples: